ghsiddhi/siddhi-portfolio/README.md

 ## Siddhi Portfolio
 This is a Portfolio website built in React.
-It was built to showcase my technical knowledge & web design skills.
+It was created to showcase my technical knowledge & web design skills.

 ### Live Link:
 https://siddhi-gh.github.io/siddhi-portfolio/